 order_completed_last_30days: true, and when this user no longer satisfies we will set that value to

 When the audience is first created an identify call is sent for every user in the audience.
 Subsequent syncs will only send updates for those users which were added or removed since the last sync.

 To learn more about about Connection Modes and what dictates which we support, see here.

-Segment offers an optional Device-based Connection Mode for Mobile data with Google Cloud PubSub.
-If you’d like to use those features that require client-based functionality, follow the steps above to ensure you have packaged the Google Cloud PubSub SDK with Segment’s.
+Segment offers an optional Device-mode for Mobile data with Google Cloud PubSub.
+If you’d like to use features that require client-based functionality, follow the steps above to package the Google Cloud PubSub SDK with Segment’s.

 Segment lets you change these destination settings via your Segment dashboard without having to touch any code.

 Map your Segment events / event types to your Google Cloud Pub/Sub topics.

 Adding Google Cloud PubSub to the integrations objectTo add Google Cloud PubSub to the

 integrationsJSON object (for example, to filter data from a specific source), use one of the 1 valid names for this integration:

 Google Cloud PubSub